jmandel/cms-rfi-collab/index.md

 *   [Empower Individuals with Transparency and Control Over TEFCA Data Sharing](#req_tefca_individual_transparency_control): Builds trust necessary for engagement.
 *   [Ensure Patient Access to Remote, High-Assurance Portal Account Provisioning](#req_coordinated_remote_provisioning_access): Simplifies foundational access.
 *   [Mandate Electronic Pathways for Patient Record Amendment Requests](#req_patient_amendment_pathways): Allowing patients to easily request corrections to their data via portals and apps makes digital tools more empowering and essential.
+*   [Mandate Patient-Initiated Secure Messaging via Standardized APIs](#req_patient_app_messaging_argonaut): Enabling patients to communicate with providers directly from their chosen apps, potentially with relevant data context, greatly increases the utility and stickiness of digital health products.

 CMS should avoid becoming an app "approver" for general health tools, which could stifle innovation.
 Focus on open, secure, comprehensive data pipes and core functionalities, allowing the market and patients to determine value.
 ### PC-8.
 In your experience, what health data is readily available and valuable to patients or their caregivers or both?